thomas-mullaly/kendo-docs/tutorials/ASP.NET/SalesHub/Order Page/kendo-saleshub-creating-and-editing-orders.md

         </div>
     </div>

-The comments section is small and simple and just contains four standard HTML textarea's.
+The comments section is small and simple and contains four standard HTML textarea's.